www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/maintenance/weekly-t32-process-project-status-weekly.md

   Consider creating a coverage report for this ,too.
 * [ ] Create distinct code coverage reports for unit tests, integration tests and functionality tests.
 # Done Tasks
+* [x] Let Tester test capability tests as well. -> This is already the case.
+* [x] Check warnings during build and provide these to the website. -> The check is regularly done via the daily CI logs.
 * [x] Make local app only provide a launcher and manager for the program and access the programm via the OS's native browser instead.
   The reason for that is, that JavaFX's browser is lacking of quality and using SWT as a browser is complicated on Linux, because of binding issues.
   RCP does not seem to have the same problem, even though it also uses SWT, but RCP is too hard to program for.